fer-amdias/mediadoor/README.md

 # mediadoor
-An archive of a simple ranking bot for a discord roleplay written in Typescript and previously hosted on Replit
+An archive of a simple ranking bot for a discord roleplay written in Typescript and previously hosted on Replit, made in early 2024

 ## Features
 - Server & Channel ranking based on number of messages